Prasannahariveeresh/amfoss-tasks/task-07/README.md

 # Pirate's Dilemma

-In this task I've been asked to scrape data from OpenSubtitles website to download subtitles from it.
+In this task, I've been asked to scrape data from the OpenSubtitles website to download subtitles.

 ## Goal

-I was asked to created a CLI app using Python that accepts an mp4 file and returns a list of subtitles for it, allowing the user to choose and download their preferred option.
+I was asked to create a CLI app using Python that accepts an mp4 file and returns a list of subtitles for it, allowing the user to choose and download their preferred option.

 ## Requirements

 1. **Set Up Environment**
-   * As I'm using anaconda package manager, I created a virtual environment in anaconda
+   * As I'm using Anaconda package manager, I created a virtual environment in Anaconda

 2. **CLI Interface with Click**
-   * Using the click module the below mentioned parameters are accepted
+   * Using the click module the below-mentioned parameters are accepted
      - `-l, --language`: Filter subtitles by language.
      - `-o, --output`: Specify the output folder for the subtitles.
      - `-s, --file-size`: Filter subtitles by movie file size.